Frequently Asked Questions

 What degrees are offered at MassArt?

-Massachusetts College of Art and Design offers one undergraduate degree, the Bachelor of Fine Arts, and four graduate degrees, the Master of Science in Art Education, the Master of Fine Arts, the Master of Art in Teaching/Art Education, and the Master of Architecture.
+Massachusetts College of Art and Design offers one undergraduate degree, the Bachelor of Fine Arts, and four graduate degrees, the Master of Fine Arts, the Master of Art in Teaching/Art Education, the Master of Design: Design Innovation, and the Master of Architecture.
 The college also offers post-baccalaureate and certificate programs.

 How many students attend MassArt?

-Approximately 1,600 students are enrolled in the BFA program and 150 are enrolled in graduate programs.
-Hundreds of non-degree-seeking students also take programs each year in the Division of Professional and Continuing Education.
+Approximately 1,600 students are enrolled in the BFA program and 100 are enrolled in graduate programs.
+Hundreds of non-degree-seeking students also take programs each year in Professional and Continuing Education.